Tech-at-DU/Flask-Playlister/P05-Editing-A-Playlist/content.md

----
-title: "Edit Route: Editing and Updating a Resource"
+# Edit Route: Editing and Updating a Resource
-slug: editing-and-deleting-a-playlist
----

 Now we're checking off the seven **Resourceful Routes**.
 But we're not done until all of them are complete.